Questie/Questie/README.md

 ## Support

+- Come chat with us on discord https://discord.gg/phKnHVu
 - You can use the [issue tracker](https://github.com/AeroScripts/QuestieDev/issues) to report bugs (requires a Github account).
 Please read the [FAQ](FAQ.md) before reporting bugs.
 - If you get an error message from the WoW client, please include the **complete** text or a screenshot of it in your report.
 - If you wish to submit a bug fix or feature addition you made, you can create a Pull Request on Github.
 Please read the [rules](https://github.com/AeroScripts/QuestieDev/wiki/Pull-Request-Rules) first.
-- You can contact us on Discord: https://discord.gg/phKnHVu

 ## Installation instructions: